 This will help the patient recover more quickly after waking up from a coma.

 A person who remains in a coma for a long time, even years, will be able to do very little except breath on his own.

 Some of them can return to everyday life before they get sick.

 Coming out of a coma, a person will likely be confused and will only respond slowly to what is happening.

 It will take time for the person to start feeling better.

-Whether someone is completely back to normal after being in a coma depends on what caused the coma and how badly the brain was injured.
+Whether someone is entirely back to normal after being in a coma depends on what caused the coma and how badly the brain was injured.

-Sometimes people who come out of commas are like before: they can remember what happened to them before the coma and they can do everything they used to do.
+Sometimes people who come out of commas are like before: they can remember what happened to them before the coma and do everything they used to do.